simonmichael/hledger_site/essentials.md

 you record the subsequent transactions.

 To make things easy on yourself, you can pick a very recent start date, like today or last monday.
-Prioritise adding and reconciling new transactions.
-Tip: the more often you do this, the easier it is.
+Prioritise recording the transactions that happen after this date.
+(Tip: the more often you do this, the easier it is.)

 Then, as your time and financial records and desire for historical reports allow, you can add older transactions.
 As you do, you'll need to adjust the